ajl2718/saunteringcat.github.io/_posts/2021-04-04-using-docker.markdown

 The Docker documentation has very useful and easy to follow [tutorials](https://docs.docker.com/get-started/) to begin using Docker.

 ## Set up a project using Poetry
-Poetry is handy for setting up the folder structure for a project, including tests, moduels, a README.md and managing dependencies
+Poetry is handy for setting up the folder structure for a project, including tests, modules, a README.md and managing dependencies
 ```
 poetry new (project_name)
 ```